-- Receive caring and respectful treatment that supports your values and beliefs.
+- Receive considerate and respectful treatment that supports your values and beliefs.
 Pastoral counseling is available upon request.

 - Know the name and professional specialty of any doctor or other person who participates in your care.

-- Refuse to be examined, observed or treated by students or any other hospital staff without endangering your access to other medical care.
+- Refuse to be examined, observed or treated by students or any other hospital staff without jeopardizing your access to other medical care.

 - Prompt life-saving treatment in an emergency without discrimination on the basis of economic status or source of payment.

 - Receive an explanation if you must be transferred to another institution.

 - Receive an explanation of your bill regardless of the payor, and receive information concerning financial assistance and free health care.